Particular/docs.particular.net/transports/upgrades/asbs-1to2.md

  - 8
 ---

-## Configuring Azure Service Bus Transport
+## Configuring the Azure Service Bus transport

-To use Azure Service Bus Transport for NServiceBus, create a new instance `AzureServiceBusTransport` and pass it to `EndpointConfiguration.UseTransport`.
+To use the Azure Service Bus transport for NServiceBus, create a new instance of `AzureServiceBusTransport` and pass it to `EndpointConfiguration.UseTransport`.

 Instead of